arturbosch/kdit/README.md

 executable jar.
 Again use `java -jar kdit-xxx.jar`.

 It is highly recommend to create a shell script in /bin to start kdit from console.

+## Credits

+File and Folder icons are used from https://github.com/Keyamoon/IcoMoon-Free.